The coalescent point process of branching trees: The coalescent point process in the continuous case

 It is easily seen that for any $\kappa'>\kappa$,

-Kolmogorov's extension theorem then ensures the existence of a family of processes $(X^\kappa;\kappa >0)$ defined on the same probability space, satisfying pathwise the previous equality, and with the right marginal distributions (reflected, killed Lévy processes).\\ All results stated in the remainder of the paper hold in the supercritical case if we replace the Lévy process $X$ by the projective limit of $X^\kappa$ as $\kappa\to\infty$.
-More simply, we can construct the same consistent family $(e^\kappa;\kappa >0)$ for the excursion of $X-I$ away from 0.
+Kolmogorov's extension theorem then ensures the existence of a family of processes $(X^\kappa;\kappa>0)$ defined on the same probability space, satisfying pathwise the previous equality, and with the right marginal distributions (reflected, killed L\'{e}vy processes).

+All results stated in the remainder of the paper hold in the supercritical case if we replace the L\'{e}vy process $X$ by the projective limit of $X^\kappa$ as $\kappa\to\infty$.
+More simply, we can construct the same consistent family $(e^\kappa;\kappa>0)$ for the excursion of $X-I$ away from 0.
 Then it is sufficient to replace each excursion of $X-I$ drifting to $\infty$ (there are finitely many of them on any compact interval of local time) by a copy of $e^\kappa$ for some sufficiently large $\kappa$.
 More precisely, for the excursion corresponding to an infimum equal to $-x$ ($x$ is the index of the excursion in the local time scale), we need that the modified excursion $e^\kappa$ be such that all heights below $h:=L^0(x)$ be visited.
 In other words, one has to choose $\kappa$ large enough so that for any $\kappa'>\kappa$, the occupation measure of the height process of $e^{\kappa'}$ restricted to $[0,h]$ remains equal to that of $e^\kappa$.

 In order not to overload the reader with technicalities that are away from the core question of this paper, we chose not to develop this point further, and we leave it to the reader to modify the proofs of the next subsection in the obvious way at points where the supercritical case has to be distinguished.